-Maintains and improves habitat
+Maintain and improve habitat

-- Maintain breeding habitat in event-ready condition by providing environmental water to maintain the distribution, structure and health of native riparian, floodplain and wetland vegetation. - Create a mosaic of wetland habitats suitable for functional feeding groups, since a diversity of habitats, including mud flats, inundated vegetation and deeper water, will result in abundant and diverse waterbirds. - Allow for appropriate drying periods in temporary wetlands to enhance productivity and breeding success in future years. - Maintain foraging and roosting habitat at refuges, as these maintain species richness and abundance in dry years.
+- maintain breeding habitat in event-ready condition by providing environmental water to maintain the distribution, structure and health of native riparian, floodplain and wetland vegetation - create a mosaic of wetland habitats suitable for a range of functional feeding groups, since a diversity of habitats, including mud flats, inundated vegetation and deeper water, will result in abundant and diverse waterbirds - allow for appropriate drying periods in temporary wetlands to enhance productivity and breeding success in future years - maintain foraging and roosting habitat at refuges, as these maintain species richness and abundance in dry years.

-Supports breeding, in particular for colonial nesting waterbirds
+Support breeding, in particular for colonial nesting waterbirds

-- Support large breeding events from nest building through to post-fledging care by extending the duration of flooding and maintaining adequate and stable water depths in colony sites (90-120 days for most species). - Respond to natural biological processes to support or trigger small breeding events from nest building through to post-fledging care either by extending the duration of flooding or creating artificial inundation to maintain adequate and stable water depths in colony sites (90-120 days for most species).

-• Ensure a slow drawn down of water levels following a breeding event, to limit nest abandonment and allow more foraging opportunities after eggs have hatched.
+- support large breeding events from nest building through to post-fledging care by extending the duration of flooding and maintaining adequate and stable water depths in colony sites (90-120 days for most species) - respond to natural biological processes to support small breeding events from nest building through to post-fledging care either by extending the duration of flooding or creating artificial inundation to maintain adequate and stable water depths in colony sites (90-120 days for most species) - ensure a slow drawn down of water levels following a breeding event, to limit nest abandonment, avoid incursion by pests such as foxes and pigs and allow more foraging opportunities after eggs have hatched.

-Assists life cycle completion
+Assist life cycle completion

-Planning and management should support the whole waterbird life cycle (egg, chick, juvenile, subadult and adult) and in addition to strategies for breeding and habitat, this involves:
+Planning and management should support the whole waterbird life cycle (egg, chick, juvenile, subadult and adult).
+In addition to strategies for breeding and habitat:

-- Extending breeding site inundation until juvenile survival is apparent. - Providing environmental water in the year following large breeding events to support the survival of juveniles. - Managing over-wintering sites and nearby foraging habitats to support survival of juveniles and sub-adults.
+- extend breeding site inundation until juvenile survival is apparent - provide environmental water in the year following large breeding events to support the survival of juveniles - manage over-wintering sites and nearby foraging habitats to support survival of juveniles and sub-adults.

-Maintains habitat and water levels for migratory shorebirds in the Coorong and Lower Lakes
+Maintain habitat and water levels for migratory shorebirds in the Coorong and Lower Lakes